ilnar/rate-limiter-assignment/README.md

 ## Scope

 Given time constraints and abstract problem statement the simplest rate limiter is implemented without any optimisations.

 Extensibility is demonstrated through integration with other components.
 These components are not implemented and fakes with hardcoded values are used instead.

+The rate limiter does not perform garbage collection for users that stopped sending requests or changed rate limiter.

 ## Design